![]() |

 Our verdict?
 She was right.
 It was some of the best carrot cake we've ever tasted.

-Fast forward two hundred and fifty years.
+Fast forward 250 years.
 Restauranteur Debi was challenged by a restaurant manager to produce a better chocolate cake.
 She did, by calling her grandmother at midnight for the family recipe and shopping and baking till 3 am.

 In 1995, she opened Carrot Tree Kitchens, Williamsburg's first scratch bakery in years.
 She opened the Yorktown restaurant location at the Cole Digges House in 2003.